Battle of Sukho Island: Background

 During the siege of Leningrad the Soviets moved supplies to the city through Lake Ladoga.
-The Axis deployed the Finnish Ladoga Naval Detachment, Naval Detachment K (including the Italian XII Squadriglia MAS), and the German Luftwaffe Einsatzstab Fähre Ost, to interdict the route; the MAS unit conducted motor torpedo boat attacks.
+The Axis deployed the Finnish Ladoga Naval Detachment, Naval Detachment K (including the Italian XII Squadriglia MAS), and the German Luftwaffe Einsatzstab Fähre Ost, to interdict the route; the Italian unit conducted MAS attacks.
 The combined Axis force failed to significantly interrupt traffic.

 The culmination of Axis operations was the raid against Sukho Island, c.
 20 km from the southern shore of the lake, which covered supply lines and the approaches to Soviet bases.